 - Exam window extensions

-You must submit exam window extension requests directly to your state.
-Each state determines whether to grant the extension.
+You must submit exam window extension requests directly to your state licensing entity, which will determine whether to grant the extension.
 Exceptions in certain cases are California, which automatically allows a 365-day eligibility period, and Florida, which automatically allows a 180-day eligibility period.
 Although California and Florida allow longer eligibility periods, your ARRT-assigned window is still only 90 days.
 You must submit a request to ARRT (not California or Florida) to extend that window.

-*If your Candidate Status Report contains inaccurate name or contact information, please contact the state to request an update before you schedule your exam appointment.
-ARRT can’t change personal information without notification from the state agency.
+*If your Candidate Status Report contains inaccurate name or contact information, please contact your state licensing entity to request an update before you schedule your exam appointment.
+ARRT can’t change personal information without notification from the state entity.

-CAN ARRT OR THE STATE ANSWER MY QUESTIONS?
+CAN ARRT OR MY STATE LICENSING ENTITY ANSWER MY QUESTIONS?

 Taking a state licensing exam is important to—and often required for—your career.
 If ARRT administers the state licensing exam you want to take, here’s whom to contact if you have questions along the way.